pCloud Review

 pCloud Usability

-In this section of my review, I will be looking at the usability aspects of the pCloud service in more detail.
-This involves signing-up to pCloud and downloading the desktop software for myself, as well as trying out many of the most popular features which are on offer including desktop synchronisation, cloud backup, secure file sharing and the encrypted “Crypto” vault service.
+In this first section of my review, I will be looking at the usability aspects of the pCloud service in more detail.
+This involves signing-up to pCloud and downloading the desktop software for myself, as well as trying out many of the most popular cloud features which are on offer.

-NB – Remember, pCloud offer a very generous 10GB free account for anyone wanting to try the service out for themselves!
-Not only does this free account contain a very generous allocation of cloud storage, but also provides access to many of the highly rated pCloud features including desktop synchronisation, iOS and Android apps and device backup amongst many others!
+NB – Remember, pCloud offer a very generous 10GB free account for anyone wanting to try the service out.
+Not only does this free account contain a very generous allocation of cloud storage, but also provides access to many highly rated pCloud features including desktop synchronisation and device backup.

 Signing-up to pCloud